fabricjs/fabric.js/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report with a reproducible test case in a JSFIDDLE
+about: Create a report with a reproducible test case in a JSFIDDLE, For anything else that is not a bug with a reproducible test case use the github DISCUSSIONS feature.
+Anything different than a bug report will be closed withoout a reply.

 ---